breard-r/acmed/README.md

 ### How can I run ACMEd with systemd?

-An example service file is provided (see `contrib/systemd/acmed.service`).
-The file might need adjustments in order to work on your system (e.g. binary path, user, group, directories...), but it's probably a good starting point.
+The `contrib/systemd` contains examples of a service file as well as a `sysusers.d` and a `tmpfiles.d` file.
+Those files might need adjustments in order to work on your system (e.g. paths, user, group,...), but it's probably a good starting point.

 ### Does ACMEd uses any threading or parallelization?